Hospitalized teen hailed hero after saving mother, son swimming off Virginia Key

 As for the mother and son the teen saved, they were released from the hospital after spending some time being evaluated as a precaution.

-“Thank you for helping us,” Maynor said.
+“Thank you for helping us,” the 9-year-old said.
 “You are a kind man.”

 The mother said in Spanish she is thankful for the 17-year-old who risked his life to save her and her son.